-To go about this process, the liquidator will firstly turn all company assets into cash and then to distribute the proceeds between the creditors, and following this, passing on surplus funds to the shareholders.
+To go about this process, the liquidator will firstly turn all company assets into cash and then distribute the proceeds between the creditors, and following this, passing on surplus funds to the shareholders.
 Finally, the liquidator will incite ASIC to remove the company from the register to end the company’s legal existence.

 It differs from receivership and administration because liquidation can be a consequence of each.

 This is another insolvency procedure but the key difference is that bankruptcy applies to a person, whereas the previously discussed paths apply to companies.
-Typically, bankruptcy is is a very similar process to receivership/administration, but on a smaller scale.
+Typically, bankruptcy is a very similar process to receivership/administration, but on a smaller scale.

 As with the other methods, here, a ‘trustee’ is appointed and can acquire your assets for sale, cease income that you earn over a specified limit and even recover property that has been transferred to another person.